osism/osism.github.io/docs/guides/operations-guide/openstack/day2-operations/project-manager.md

 #### Create a Domain and inital Project

-When executing the create.py command, the first time with --domain, it will create a domain if does not exist and an admin account for this domain.
-The admin account is create in the default Domain of Openstack and can be used for the ServiceProvider to manager the complete domain.
-With the same command we also create our first project webshop, the domain will always be used as prefix.
+When executing the `create.py` command, the first time with `--domain`, it will create a new domain, an admin account and the first project webshop.
+The admin account will be created in the default Domain of Openstack and can be used for the Service Provider to manager the complete domain.

 ```
 $ python3 src/create.py --domain democompany --name demouser